nus-cs2113-AY2223S2/tp/docs/team/samueltansw.md

 4. Added the entire [Architecture](../DeveloperGuide.md#architecture)
 section of the DG to explain how the classes of our program interacts with each other.
 5. Added the entire [Ui](../DeveloperGuide.md#ui-component) section of the DG.
-6. Added most of the content in [Parser](../DeveloperGuide.md#parser-component) section of the DG, including the image.
+6. Added most of the content in [Parser](../DeveloperGuide.md#parser-component) section of the DG, including the UML class diagram of parser.
 7. Added the entire [Command](../DeveloperGuide.md#command-component) section of the DG.
 7. Added the [Common class](../DeveloperGuide.md#common-class) section of the DG.
 8. Contributed to Target user profile  under `Appendix: Requirements` of DG.